-MikroTik Traffic-Flow is a system that provides statistic information about packets which pass through the router.
+MikroTik Traffic-Flow is a system that provides statistical information about packets that pass through the router.
 Besides network monitoring and accounting, system administrators can identify various problems that may occur in the network.
 With help of Traffic-Flow, it is possible to analyze and optimize the overall network performance.
 As Traffic-Flow is compatible with Cisco NetFlow, it can be used with various utilities which are designed for Cisco's NetFlow.

 Traffic-Flow supports the following NetFlow formats:

 This section lists the configuration properties of Traffic-Flow.

 |interfaces (string | all; Default: all)||Names of those interfaces will be used to gather statistics for traffic-flow.
 To specify more than one interface, separate them with a comma.|

 |cache-entries (128k | 16k | 1k | 256k | 2k | ... ; Default: 4k)||Number of flows which can be in router's memory simultaneously.|